-Penn said in an email that Ostreicher is safe, doing well and receiving medical attention at an undisclosed location.
+Penn, through his publicist, said Ostreicher is safe, doing well and receiving medical attention at an undisclosed location.

-In the statement sent to The Associated Press, Penn said a "humanitarian operation" had been mounted to extract Ostreicher "from the corrupt prosecution and imprisonment he was suffering in Bolivia."
-He didn't provide additional details or say who was behind it, and he didn't respond to questions sent by the AP.
+In a statement sent by his publicist, Penn said a "humanitarian operation" had been mounted to extract Ostreicher "from the corrupt prosecution and imprisonment he was suffering in Bolivia."
+He didn't provide additional details or say who was behind it.

 Ostreicher spent 18 months in a Bolivian jail without charges on suspicion of money laundering while trying to salvage a rice-growing venture.
 He was released a year ago and put under house arrest after Penn traveled to Bolivia and directly appealed to President Evo Morales to free him.
 An Orthodox Jew with a flooring business in Brooklyn, Ostreicher has claimed his innocence and complained that he was being fleeced by corrupt officials to drop the case against him.

 While details of how Ostreicher fled Bolivia were sketchy, the Bolivian government reacted angrily to news of his departure, calling him a fugitive.

 Justice Minister Cecilia Ayllon said she didn't know whether the U.S. government played a role in Ostreicher's escape, saying only that he duped authorities at an unspecified border crossing Sunday night before boarding an LAN Chile plane in the Peruvian capital of Lima for a flight to Los Angeles.